multifacet/cbmm-artifact/README.md

 3. Process the output to compute the page fault rate for each workload.

+   TODO: maybe want to provide a table here so they don't have to generate figure 5 first?

    TODO

 4. Process the output to generate plots.
 For each workload, let